 Anyone can be a champion: health and social care staff, councillors, volunteers, unpaid carers, receivers of care and members of the public.

 Find out more and sign-up to become a Dignity Champion.

 As part of our role as a Dignity Champion, we are strongly committed to celebrating Dignity in Care, and championing local care workers and personal assistants who go the extra mile to provide outstanding care and support to local residents.

-Every year we host the Dignity in Care Awards, as part of our Community Heroes’ Awards.
+Every year we host the Dignity in Care Awards.

 These awards aim to promote and recognise the very best in care and support.
 The awards: